 Community Development staff meet regularly with the staff from local housing and human service agencies to ensure an understanding of needs within the community.
 The Catawba County Housing Visions Continuum of Care participates in the North Carolina Balance of State Continuum of Care, which applies for ESG funds (Emergency Solutions Grants) for non-entitlement communities throughout the state.
 Community Development staff also attend the monthly Continuum of Care meetings to learn what is happening among the local agencies that provide support services to the homeless and those in need and to give updates on the planning process at monthly Continuum of Care meetings.
 Nearly all nonprofit public service providers that work with the homeless or within anti-poverty programs attend these meetings.
 In addition, the City of Hickory's Community Navigator continues to work specifically with the homeless population in the area.
 His role as an experienced leader of a local homeless shelter gives him the unique opportunity to assist those that are homeless in getting services they need and to attempt to find them supportive housing.
-In this program year, the Hickory Community Navigator has received 75 referrals of homeless individuals and was able to assist a total of 45 individuals with homeless services.
-In addition, he was able to house or relocate a total of 19 homeless individuals.
+In the first six months of program year 2023, he received 19 referrals of homeless individuals and was able to assist a total of 14 individuals with homeless services.